tian1327/Accord-RL/README.md

 4. Plot the `Objective Regret` and `Constraint Regret`
    * run `python plot1.py output/DOPE_opsrl150.pkl 30000`
    * plots are in `output/` folder

-#### BPClass_Contextual

-1. Data file used is `../data/ACCORD_BPClass_v2_merged_Contextual.csv`
-   * `create_datasets_contextual.ipynb` is copied from the scripts when processing the data, it contains some steps to prepare the data file

-2. Train true model for P, R, C using all data
-   * P is estimated the same way (empirical estimates) as DOPE, using `model_conntextual.ipynb`
-   * R / CVDRisk: logistic regression with (context_vector, state, action)
-   * C / SBP: linear regression with (context_vector, action)
-   * Get the R and C offline estimators by running `train_feedback_estimators.ipynb`
-   * Offline R and C models are saved to `output/`

-3. Run `python Contextual.py` to run the main contextual algorithm

-4. Run `python plot1.py output/opsrl150.pkl 1000` to plot all plots in the same figure, specify the filename and episodes to plot

-5. `test.ipynb` is used to debug the code

 #### BPClass_OptCMDP